polyaxon/polyaxon/site/docs/management/organizations/agents.md

 ## Create agents

-If you have access you can create new agents.
+If you have access you can create new agents

 ![agent-create](../../../../content/images/dashboard/agents/create.png)